 As crown rot progresses, the plant will begin to wilt and quickly die, with younger plants being more susceptible to death.
-Foliage may yellow or even turn a red to purplish color as well.
+Foliage may turn yellow or even a red-purplish color as well.
 In some cases, plant growth may become stunted, yet the plants may still continue to put out blooms, albeit few.
-Tree may develop dark areas on the bark around the crown with dark sap oozing from the edges of the diseased area.
+Trees may develop dark areas on the bark around the crown with dark sap oozing from the edges of the diseased area.

 How Do You Stop Crown Rot?

 Crown rot treatment is difficult, especially if it’s not caught early enough, which is often the case.
 Usually, there’s little you can do to save plants, so prevention is important.

 Once the first signs of crown rot are noticed, it’s best to simply pull the infected plants and discard them promptly.
 You’ll also need to sanitize the area and surrounding soil to keep the disease from spreading to nearby plants.
 Amending heavy, clay soil will help with any drainage issues that normally encourage this disease.

 Avoiding overly wet soil around plants and trees is important.
 Water plants only when necessary, allowing at least the top inch (2.5 cm.) or so of soil to dry out between watering intervals.
 When you do irrigate, water deeply, which will allow plant roots to benefit the most while allowing you to water less often.

 Rotating vegetable crops, like tomatoes, every couple of seasons can help too.